Citizenship icon

 View our Cultural Education Experiences

-Find a school trip or workshop for the following Citizenship topics: Alcohol and drugs awareness, British Values, Crime and Punishment, Criminology, Democracy, Diversity and Inclusion, Functions and uses of money, Gangs Awareness, Human rights and international law, International Relations, Laws and the justice system, Monarchy, National regional religious and ethnic identities, Personal development and resilience, Politics and parliament, Team building, Voting and elections, and more.
+Find a school trip or workshop for the following Citizenship topics: Alcohol and drugs awareness, British Values, Crime and Punishment, Criminology, Democracy, Diversity and Inclusion, Environment and Climate, Functions and uses of money, Gangs Awareness, Human rights and international law, International Relations, Laws and the justice system, Monarchy, National regional religious and ethnic identities, Online Safety, Personal development and resilience, Politics and parliament, Team building, Voting and elections, and more.

 Want to book Citizenship trips and workshops?